unsw-wrl/quadrat-coverage/README.md

 This package is designed to calculate the percent coverage of vegetation within certain areas (quadrats).
-The vegetation information is taken from a single-band raster image where the pixel values represent the non-dimensional vegetation index (NDVI).
+The vegetation information is taken from a single-band raster image where the pixel values represent the normalised difference vegetation index (NDVI).